Japan's Cosmo braces for 'poison pill' anti-activist vote

 The group, which says Cosmo's shares are undervalued, has floated ideas such as consolidating refineries and selling off the oil and gas development unit.

-Yamada said refineries and oil and gas development were the companies core business until around 2030 and consolidation or selling them would undermine shareholders' interests.
+Yamada said refineries and oil and gas development will be the companies core business until around 2030 and consolidation or selling them would undermine shareholders' interests.

 ((Makiko.Yamazaki@thomsonreuters.com; +81-3-4563-2805;))